Skip to main content

 Fernando and Teresa took to the internet to find as much information about SATB2-associated syndrome as they could, better known as Glass syndrome at the time.
 They managed to find and get in touch with a Genetics Researcher in Arkansas (United States) who had started studying the disease.
 Thanks to him, they were put in contact with another Spanish family whose child had the same syndrome.

-Then, in 2016, they contacted Mercè Bolasell, the Case Manager at the Pediatric Institute of Rare Diseases at the SJD Barcelona Children’s Hospital.
+Then, in 2016, they contacted Mercè Bolasell, the Case Manager at the SJD Barcelona Children’s Hospital.
 ‘We took the initiative.
 We saw that this hospital was very involved in rare diseases and that they had created a dedicated institute.
 That’s why we decided to write to them.
 They responded straight away, asking for information about Jaime's case and guiding us on what we had to do to get an appointment at the hospital's Genetics Department.
 It was us who asked doctors and the Canary Island Health Service to refer us here.
 Although Madrid would have been better from a logistical and family point of view, our main concern was Jaime's wellbeing.
 We didn't hesitate for one second,’ explains Teresa.

 In March 2017, once all of the transfer and referral processes had been completed, Jaime and his parents travelled to Barcelona for an appointment with doctors Mercedes Serrano and Antonio Martínez, specialists in Neurology and Clinical Genetics at the SJD Barcelona Children's Hospital.
 Jaime was one of the first patients with this disease to be treated at SJD.
 ‘In three days, he was seen by six specialists.
 We felt so well looked after that we spread the word to the other families we had gotten to know over the years,’ explains Fernando.